rancher/docs/content/rancher/v2.x/en/cis-scans/_index.md

 CIS Benchmarks are best practices for the secure configuration of a target system.
 CIS Benchmarks are developed through the generous volunteer efforts of subject matter experts, technology vendors, public and private community members, and the CIS Benchmark Development team.

 The official Benchmark documents are available through the CIS website.
-The sign-up form to access the documents is [here.](https://learn.cisecurity.org/benchmarks)
+The sign-up form to access the documents is
+<a href="https://learn.cisecurity.org/benchmarks" target="_blank">here.</a>

 # Installing rancher-cis-benchmark